Gates Industrial Corporation (GTES)

 Gates Industrial Corporation Net Debt Position

-12. Key Takeaways from Gates Industrial Corporation’s Q3 Results
+12. Key Takeaways from Gates Industrial Corporation’s Q4 Results

 It was good to see Gates Industrial Corporation beat analysts’ EPS expectations this quarter.
-On the other hand, its organic revenue slightly missed and its revenue was in line with Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 1.4% to $25.49 immediately following the results.
+On the other hand, its EBITDA missed and its organic revenue fell slightly short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded up 2.8% to $27.25 immediately following the results.

 13. Is Now The Time To Buy Gates Industrial Corporation?

-Gates Industrial Corporation isn’t a terrible business, but it doesn’t pass our bar.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its organic revenue declined.
+Gates Industrial Corporation’s business quality ultimately falls short of our standards.
+First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+While its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its organic revenue declined.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Gates Industrial Corporation’s P/E ratio based on the next 12 months is 14.3x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+Gates Industrial Corporation’s P/E ratio based on the next 12 months is 16.5x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
 We're pretty confident there are more exciting stocks to buy at the moment.